Peter Paul Brennan

 Peter Paul Brennan (November 1, 1941 – August 1, 2016) was an American bishop.
 He was archbishop of the Old Catholic Confederation and primate of the Ecumenical Catholic Diocese of the Americas—presently named the Good Shepherd Companions.
-He was also a bishop of the African Orthodox Church, primate of the Order of Corporate Reunion, and president of Married Priests Now!—founded by excommunicated Roman Catholic archbishop Emmanuel Milingo.
+He was also a bishop of the African Orthodox Church, prelate of the Order of Corporate Reunion, and president of Married Priests Now!—founded by excommunicated Roman Catholic archbishop Emmanuel Milingo.

 Biography

 Brennan was born on November 1, 1941, in New York State; in his adulthood, he attended St. John's Atonement Seminary, which closed in 1967.
 He also attended St. Pius X Seminary and Immaculate Conception Seminary, and graduated with a M.A. in education from Manhattan College.
 Leaving the Roman Catholic Church and pursuing ordination after marriage, Brennan was ordained a priest in 1972 through the Old Roman Catholic Church by Richard Arthur Marchenna.

 In 1978, he was consecrated as a bishop within the African Orthodox Church founded by George Alexander McGuire; he was then conditionally consecrated variously after.
 By 1984, Brennan led the Ecumenical Catholic Diocese of the Americas which remarries divorced individuals, practices open communion, ordains women, and affirms and ordains lesbian, gay, bisexual and transgender individuals into holy orders.
 The Ecumenical Catholic Diocese of the Americas would then become the Good Shepherd Companions, an Independent Old Catholic network of house churches.